openscriptures/morphhb/structure/OshbVerse/readme.md

 #	Cantillation Structure

 Structure attributes have been added to the OpenScriptures Hebrew Bible.
-For words with disjunctive accent you will find single numbers under the "n" attribute, indicating the major divisions of the verse.
+For words with disjunctive accents you will find single numbers under the "n" attribute, indicating the major divisions of the verse.
 Lower divisions beneath these are indicated by decimals after the major number, etc.